Increase Employee Engagement by Setting Simple Goals

 Track Goals and Progress in a Performance Management System

-When you use BLOOM for your employee management software you:
+When you use BLOOM for your employee management software, you:

 1. Set a clear, specific objective

-2. Set the measurement for how the employee, manager, and HR know that goal has been met
+2. Set the measurement for how the employee, manager, and HR know that the goal has been met

 3. Set a hard deadline